-Just before we start with this tutorial, I just wanna say, don’t try this on production.
-Streaming pg_dump backup directly to S3 bucket is a bad practice to start with, unless you are using their PostgreSQL RDS service, which by default the backup storage is S3 and it’s handled by AWS.
-But, on the other hand, if you have PostgreSQL deployed on a VPS, or EC2 instance for example, this could be a pretty convinient way to do backups in development environments.
+Just before we start with this tutorial, I just want to say, don’t try this on production.
+Streaming pg_dump backup directly to S3 bucket is a bad practice to start with, unless you are using their PostgreSQL RDS service, which by default the backup storage is S3, and it’s handled by AWS.
+But, on the other hand, if you have PostgreSQL deployed on a VPS, or EC2 instance for example, this could be a pretty convenient way to do backups in development environments.

 - S3 bucket

 - AWS CLI (optional, if not using an EC2 instance profile)